-BILL KING, owner, has been a professional clarinetist for over 30 years.
-He currently holds the tenured 2nd/bass clarinet chair in the Michigan Opera Theatre Orchestra, Detroit's opera company based in the beautifully restored Detroit Opera House; he won the chair in 2005.
+BILL KING, owner, has been a professional clarinetist for over 40 years.
+He currently holds the tenured 2nd/bass clarinet chair in the Detroit Opera Orchestra, based in the beautifully restored Detroit Opera House; he won the chair in 2005.
 He has also held tenured chairs in the Pittsburgh Ballet Theatre Orchestra (Principal), the Illinois Symphony (2nd), and Sinfonia da Camera (2nd).
 He has been first-call substitute with the Pittsburgh Symphony Orchestra, including regional touring, the Colorado Symphony, and the Phoenix Symphony, and has subbed with the Cincinnati Symphony.
-He performs regularly with the River Rasin Ragtime Revue, an ensemble dedicated to recreating the original popular music of the United States, and is the Coordinator of Woodwind Chamber Music at the University of Michigan School of Music, Theatre, and Dance.
-Each summer he performs at the Michigan City (IN) Chamber Music Festival, and free-lances throughout southeast Michigan, western Ontario, and northern Ohio.
+He is the Coordinator of Woodwind Chamber Music at the University of Michigan School of Music, Theatre, and Dance, and each summer performs at the Michigan City (IN) Chamber Music Festival.

 Jonathan Gunn is a versatile artist with a varied career as educator, soloist, chamber musician, and orchestral performer.
 Currently, Mr. Gunn serves as the Assistant Professor of Clarinet at the Butler School of Music at the University of Texas, Austin.